joinself/developer-docs/content/mobile-sdk/initialize/_index.en.md

 weight: 2
 ---

-Self SDK need to initialize before using its api.
+Self SDK need to initialize before using the APIs.

 ### Android
 Add the following codes to App `onCreate`